KerronKing/rails-sample-app/README.md

 This project is part of the Michael Hartl rails tutorial.
 The objective is to build a basic rails application.

-You can find the live version of this can be found [here](https://mighty-stream-98486.herokuapp.com)
+You can find the live version of this [here](https://mighty-stream-98486.herokuapp.com)

 ## License